eeemarv/eland/docs/import-csv.md

 ## Import contacts

 The cvs export from eLAS does not contain user ids.
-We have to use the letscode to link the contacts to the users.
+We have to use the letscode (Account Code) to link the contacts to the users.

-Add a column to the contact table to store the letscode:
+Add a column to the contact table to store the letscode (Account Code):

 ```sql
 alter table abc.contact add column letscode character varying(20) default '';